noahgibbs/codefolio_middleman/source/2015-08-31-the-bad-project-manager-meeting.html.md

 date: 2015-08-31 16:03
 ---

-I recently wrote about good project managers &mdash and I mean it.
+I recently wrote about good project managers &mdash; and I mean it.

 But there's a particular project manager meeting that is usually a bad sign, a sign that you're not dealing with a good project manager.